Shubsaini08/Kangshub/README.md

 # Kangshub
 A kangaroo algorithm work is similar but highy advanced by me so check it out

+# what had happened?

+So sorry but i accidentally uploaded the wrong version and after that i shared the correct version in my group but people were stuggling bcz of downloading..... so now you guys have
+"KANGSHUB.PY"
+AND "KANGSHUB2.PY"

+use "KANGSHUB.PY" instead of 2.py.... its trash 🗑
+still updating hoping for kangshubV2.py the correct and  higly updated code will be soon here...

 Thanks to :

 https://github.com/iceland2k14/kangaroo.git